androidthings/drivers-samples/gps/README.md

 On Android Studio, click on the "Run" button.

-If you prefer to run on the command line, from this repository's root, type
+If you prefer to run on the command line, from this repository's root directory, type

 ```bash
 ./gradlew gps:installDebug